blugenus/light-out/README.md

 4. Open the Backend `appsettings.json` and set the Data.ConnectionStrings.DefaultConnection with the MySQL server's IP, Port, Username, password and database name (example `server=127.0.0.1;port=3306;user=root;password=;database=lightout`)

 5. Access the Package Manager Console and Run `update-database`.
-This will create the required table(s) and populate the default records
+This will create the required table(s) and populate the default records.
+Alternative you can restore a database dump availabile in the repo named `lightout.sql`

 Running the Solution
 --------------------